bluebindu/bluebindu.github.io/content/music/_index.md

 &nbsp;
 **— Sofia Gubaidulina, Composer**

-## The Lulled / One Hand Loves the Other
+## The Lulled

 various live and studio recordings from an experimental baroque pop collective for which I wrote and performed

 > {{< soundcloud 1570330777 >}}

-## Edalat Square: Opera in One Act
+## Opera in One Act

-excerpts of live recordings of the award-winning experimental chamber opera from various performances across Atlanta and Houston, USA
+excerpts of live recordings of an award-winning experimental chamber opera from various performances across the USA

 > {{< soundcloud 1570301464 >}}